 Physical information reduces to states of material objects, such that their meaning is still in someone’s mind.
 For instance, a musical composition is not meaning by itself although if the listener is acquainted with the musical tonality, she can derive the meanings.
 The physical view thus rests upon the mind-body divide: the body is the meaningless sounds and the mind is that which interprets them.
 Semantic information, on the other hand, is one in which the meanings are in the object itself.
 Whether or not you know the rules of music, the music will have its effects on your body.

-In mind-body dualism, there is a world of frequencies which the mind interprets as musical meaning.
+In mind-body dualism, there is a world of frequencies that the mind interprets as musical meaning.
 In material monism, there is a world of frequencies, and musical meaning is an illusion.
 In the inverted reduction, there is musical meaning from which the notes of its expression are created.
 That is, the ideas underlying that musical creation are objectively present in that creation; and they will have their effects.
-Our cognition of that music only helps us explain that effect; the effect does not depend on the cognition.
+Our cognition of that music only helps us explain that effect; the effect does not depend on cognition.

-If you go to temple, church, synagogue, or monastery, you will naturally feel peaceful and relaxed, whether or not you believe in that religion or understand its viewpoint.
+If you go to a temple, church, synagogue, or monastery, you will naturally feel peaceful and relaxed, whether or not you believe in that religion or understand its viewpoint.
 The goodness in a holy place objectively exists in that place and naturally imbues its inhabitants with it, whether or not they make efforts to understand it.
 We cannot pinpoint any physical fact that causes that meaning, because the meaning is abstract.
 And yet, denial of that meaning would make it impossible to explain what you feel.
 We must acknowledge that something good exists although we can’t perceive it.
 It has effects that we can perceive, but we can’t attribute them to perceivable causes.

 Information and Judgments